-LIGHT – Vanilla prefers a partially shaded location.
+Vanilla orchids prefer a partially shaded location.
 An east or west window will work if the plant is shaded from the intense mid-day sun.

-WATER – This particular orchid is tropical and prefers a moist climate.
+The Vanilla orchid is tropical and prefers a moist climate.
 The humusy soil or potting medium should be kept evenly moist at all times.
 If the soil is too wet, the roots may rot.
-If too dry, they can shrivel or burn especially in hot weather.
+If too dry, they can shrivel or burn, especially in hot weather.
 Humidity should be kept high.
-This can be obtained either with a humidifier, a humidity tray, or a tray of pebbles and water which is kept under the pot.
+This can be obtained either with a humidifier, a humidity tray, or a tray of pebbles and water, which is kept under the pot.

-FERTILIZER – Vanillas are vigorous growers so they may need more food than other more slowly growing orchids.
+Vanilla orchids are vigorous growers, so they need more food than more slow-growing orchids.
 A balanced fertilizer (20-20-20) is recommended with fewer feedings during the winter months.
-Since Vanillas do not produce flowers until they reach maturity, a bloom booster is not important.
+Since Vanilla orchids do not produce flowers until they reach maturity, a bloom booster is not important.

 Vanilla orchids are strong growers and always want to grow up.
 It’s best to plant Vanilla orchids in a well-draining pot with fir bark and an orchid mixture.
 You will need a stake or a pole for the flower to cling to and train the vine to grow up.